Aretec-Inc/google-doc-ai/README.md

   - Cloud SQL Aadmin
   - Resource Manager Project IAM Admin
   - Cloud Run Admin
-- Now click on the service account you created Click on Keys Tab and click Add key button.
-- Click on Create New key and save it rename file to service_key.json.
-- Rename the downloaded key to service_key.json.
-- Put this file to Google-doc-ai-master folder in the Repo.

 ## 4. Create And Deploy through gcloud (Manually)